 What do five Slavonians, one Dalmatian, and an American-Herzegovinian girl have in common on a Friday evening?
 Firstly, they’re all located in the same dining room.
-Secondly, they’re all enjoying the same cheese from Livno, Kulen from Novska, wine from Istria, and giggling about everything – from current affairs to sour kraut.
+Secondly, they’re all enjoying the same cheese from Livno, Kulen from Novska, wine from Istria, and giggling about everything – from current affairs to sauerkraut.
 And thirdly – a love for all things Croatian.

 Trips like these are the best way to really understand the habits and traditions of a place, indulging in the culture of a small town (just about 8.000 people) with familiar faces, a different scenery, and hearty local people who will do their best to offer you a stay to remember.